Table of Contents

 Discord: The gaming-focused messaging app Discord shares many similarities with Slack, and the MCP server integration is no different.
 This allows users to send and read messages, with automatic server and channel discovery for easier navigation.

-Docker: Enables natural language interaction with Docker to manage containers, volumes, and volumes.
+Docker: Enables natural language interaction with Docker to manage containers, volumes, and images.
 Intended for server admins and tinkerers, this abstracts Docker both local and remote engine management into a friendlier interface.

 HubSpot: This integration with ubiquitous CRM HubSpot allows users to list and create contacts, get recent engagements, and manage companies.
 While simple, this server provides a simple way to retrieve information for use with other tools.